Nwuebsisj/ForenSys/README.md

 Performs PowerShell-based Authenticode Signature checks to verify file integrity.

 2. AI Forensic Insight
-Integrated with Gemini 3 Flash Preview.
+Integrated with Gemini 2.5 Flash Lite.

 Provides real-time, plain-English analysis of "High Risk" files that are unrecognized or unsigned.